-As the steel is less refined, it will pass quite some time for the German still to dull or develop nicks.
+As the steel is less refined, it will pass quite some time for the German steel to dull or develop nicks.
 This, however, doesn’t mean you won’t have to sharpen them.

-You will know the right time has come when the scissors start tugging and pulling your facial hairs instead of cutting through them smoothly.
+You will know the right time has come when the beard and mustache scissors start tugging and pulling your facial hairs instead of cutting through them smoothly.

 The length of the blades is questionably one of the essential aspects of beard scissors.
-Back in the days, there were different shears for beards and different ones for a mustache.
+Back in the days, there were different shears for beards and mustache scissors were something else.

-The ones for beards were longer and the ones for mustache shorter because you would need to use them for close up work and detailing.
+The ones for beards were long and mustache scissors were shorter because you would need to use them for close up work and detailing.